jillesvangurp/es-kotlin-client/README.md

 - Easy search with jackson based result mapping
 - Easy scrolling search, also with jackson based result mapping.
 You can do this with the same method that does the normal paged search simply by setting `scrolling = true` (defaults to false)

-## Future feature ideas/TODO
+## Future feature ideas/TODO/Doing

+- Async / co-routines: this is in progress but not completed yet.
+There is a `SuspendingActionListener` that you can use with all the high level async requests.
+Currently, the only stuff using that is search (non scrolling only).
+- Index and alias management with read and write alias support built in.
+In progress.
+- Schema versioning and migration support that uses aliases and the reindexing API.
+This also in progress.
 - ES 7.x branch - should be straightforward.
-Will probably do this when the betas come out.
+Will probably start work on this close to the release.
 - Cut down on the builder cruft and boilerplate in the query DSL and use extension methods with parameter defaults.
 - Make creating and using aggregations less painful and port over some work I've done for that in the past.
-- Index and alias management with read and write alias support built in.
-- Schema versioning and migration support that uses aliases and the reindexing API.
-- API documentation.
+- More API documentation using dokka
 - Set up CI, travis?
 Docker might be tricky.

 # License